Skip to main content

 Updating & deleting proposed nodes

-If you create metadata with the same API name as the proposed nodes, then after the next Sync, the status of the proposed node will change to "New".
+When you create metadata with the same API name as the proposed nodes in the Salesforce Org, then after the next Sync, the status of the proposed node will change to "New".
 Depending on the metadata type, we will then also be able to show information about its dependencies, usage, or access.

-If you decide that the proposed node is not required, or you have made a mistake creating it, you can just delete it by hovering over the node and click the on "X".
+If you decide that the proposed node is no longer required, or you have made a mistake creating it, you can delete it by selecting the node and clicking the "trash" icon in the right sidebar.